-Pinnacle knows how to engage with the community in Hollywood, and to work cooperatively with its various civil associations.
+Pinnacle knows how to engage with the community in Hollywood, and to work cooperatively with its various civic associations.
 In fact, the development plans for Pinnacle at Peacefield were originally conceived through discussions with the United Neighbors of South Hollywood and Highland Gardens civic associations.
-In connection with this RFP, Pinnacle and its team have reached out to representatives of the North Central, Royal Poinciana, Highland Gardens, United Neighbors of South Hollywood and Parkside civil associations.
-Meetings have been scheduled with three of the associations in the month of September and more engagement will continue as Pinnacle refines its plan for community acceptance.
+In connection with this RFP, Pinnacle and its team have reached out to representatives of the North Central, Royal Poinciana, Highland Gardens, United Neighbors of South Hollywood and Parkside civil associations, as well as Barry University.
+More engagement will continue as Pinnacle refines its plan for community acceptance should it be selected.